IntelliTect/Coalesce/Coalesce2.0Changes.md

 | `isSelectedToggle()` is now named `toggleIsSelected`. | Simple find-and-replace.
 | `originalData: KnockoutObservable<any>` has been removed. | Create a `[TypeScriptPartial]`, create this field, and populate it in your constructor with the value of the first constructor parameter of the stub that will be provided upon regeneration.
 | `public init()` has been removed. | Create a `[TypeScriptPartial]` and add desired behavior into the constructor of the stub that will be provided upon regeneration.
-| `BaseViewModel.autoSaveEnabled` is deprecated | Use `BaseViewModel.coalesceConfig.autoSaveEnabled` observable instead.
+| `BaseViewModel.autoSaveEnabled` is deprecated. | Use `BaseViewModel.coalesceConfig.autoSaveEnabled` observable instead.
-| `BaseViewModel.showBusyWhenSaving` is deprecated | Use `BaseViewModel.coalesceConfig.showBusyWhenSaving` observable instead.
+| `BaseViewModel.showBusyWhenSaving` is deprecated. | Use `BaseViewModel.coalesceConfig.showBusyWhenSaving` observable instead.
-| `BaseViewModel.showFailureAlerts` is deprecated | Use `BaseViewModel.coalesceConfig.showFailureAlerts` observable instead.
+| `BaseViewModel.showFailureAlerts` is deprecated. | Use `BaseViewModel.coalesceConfig.showFailureAlerts` observable instead.
+| `BaseViewModel.validationIssues` has been removed. | Use `BaseViewModel.message` to get errors that occurred while saving a model.
+No other methods other than `save` were populating this collection, and it was only being populated with exception messages - not validation issues.

 ## Projects, Namespaces, & Generation

 | CHANGE | RESOLUTION
 | ------ |----------|
 | Knockout code generation is now contained in IntelliTect.Coalesce.CodeGeneration.Knockout | If using Coalesce as a submodule, optionally add this project to your solution.
-| Knockout helpers are now contained in IntelliTect.Coalesce.Knockout | In all cases, replace project references to `IntelliTect.Coalesce` with `IntelliTect.Coalesce.Knockout`.
+| Knockout helpers are now contained in project `IntelliTect.Coalesce.Knockout` | In all cases, replace project references to `IntelliTect.Coalesce` with `IntelliTect.Coalesce.Knockout`.
 If using Coalesce as a submodule, optionally add this project to your solution.
-| Namespaces for "Display" and "Knockout" classes have changed from `IntelliTect.Coalesce.Helpers` to `IntelliTect.Coalesce.Knockout.Helpers`. | Update using statements accordingly.
+| Namespaces for `Display` and `Knockout` classes have changed from `IntelliTect.Coalesce.Helpers` to `IntelliTect.Coalesce.Knockout.Helpers`. | Update using statements accordingly.
-| The "Coalesce" directory created in the root of a generated web project is no longer used nor needed.
+| The `Coalesce` directory created in the root of a generated web project is no longer used nor needed.
 A new way to customize/override templates will be introduced at a later date. | Remove this folder.
 | Coalesce no longer generates any project configuration files that are not found when it generates.
 This includes: `tsd.json`, `gulpfile.js`, `bower.json`, `package.json`, `site.scss`, `tsconfig.json` | When creating a new project with Coalesce, use the [Starter Project](https://github.com/IntelliTect/Coalesce.Starter/).
 A `dotnet new` template will be introduced at a later date.
 | Many `.cshtml` view files are no longer generated by Coalesce: `Shared/_AdminLayout.cshtml`, `Shared/_Master.cshtml`, `Shared/_Layout.cshtml`, `_ViewStart.cshtml`, `_ViewImports.cshtml` | When creating a new project with Coalesce, use the [Starter Project](https://github.com/IntelliTect/Coalesce.Starter/).
 A `dotnet new` template will be introduced at a later date.